AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

    ![](assets/image012.png)

+   *Customize the social banner*

 You have a few other options:

    * **Language:** From the drop-down list, choose the language to translate the title and subtitle to.
 You can also add custom text for different languages.